-I serve as Chair of the Digital Culture & Communication Section of the European Communications Research and Education Association (ECREA).
-At the University of Brighton I lecture in media studies and innovation, and convene the MA Digital Media, Culture & Society.
+Between 2016 and 2018 I served as Chair of the Digital Culture & Communication Section of the European Communications Research and Education Association (ECREA).
+At the University of Brighton I teach in the fields of critical media theory, digital research methods and the sociology of media at undergraduate and MA level.
+I am the MA Course Leader of the MA Digital Media, Culture and Society, and leader of the postgraduate modules: Big Data, Society and Culture; Understanding Digital Culture and Society; and Practising Media Research.
 My new book is entitled “Feminist activism and digital networks: between empowerment and vulnerability” (2017, Palgrave MacMillan/ Springer).
 Positioned at the intersections of media and cultural studies with science and technologies studies, I have published widely in the themes of information politics and big data, digital engagement, media literacy, intersectionality and queer theory, digital networks and feminism.

 In May 2015 I completed research that I started as Postdoctoral Fellow in 2013 (based at the University of Sussex) on the project EPINET Integrated Assessment of Societal Impacts of Emerging Science and Technology from within Epistemic Networks (FP7-SCIENCE-IN-SOCIETY-2012– European Commission.
 Collaborative project).
 This was a media analysis of three emerging technologies – smart grids, wearable sensors and in-vitro meat.
 The project overall exploreed new ways for bringing methodologies of studying emerging technologies into concert with each other, as well as with the concerns of innovators, policy makers and citizens.